An ischaemic stroke happens when a blockage cuts off the blood supply to the brain. You may also hear it referred to as a clot.

 It’s the most common type of stroke, and around 85% of strokes in the UK are ischaemic strokes.
 The other 15% of strokes are due to bleeding in or around the brain, known as haemorrhagic stroke.

 There are a number of reasons why blockages can form and cause an ischaemic stroke.

 Atheromas can break down or become inflamed.
-When this happens a blood clot forms around the atheroma, which can block the artery.
-It may break off and move through the bloodstream, causing a blockage to an artery in the brain.
+When this happens a clot forms around the atheroma, which can block the blood vessel.
+It may break off and move through the bloodstream into the brain, causing a stroke.

 Small vessel disease

 Small vessel disease means having damage to the tiny blood vessels deep inside the brain.
 The blood vessels become narrowed which reduces blood flow, and makes a stroke more likely.
 It can also lead to many small strokes, as well as increasing the risk of bleeding in the brain.